Welcome to today's edition of the Rush 24-7 podcast.

 Jeter endorses, well, I assume he drinks it because he endorses Gatorade.

-So Pepsi's over there because Pepsi's a big evil corporation.
+So Pepsi's over there because Pepsi's a big, evil corporation.

-As such there's a meeting of a bunch of evil CEOs planning how they can get all the money for themselves in the next year or two, which is what they do at these CEO economic forums.
+As such, there's a meeting of a bunch of evil CEOs planning how they can get all the money for themselves in the next year or two, which is what they do at these CEO economic forums.

 Everybody knows that.

-Anyway, they dragged Derek Jeter over there.
+Anyway, they drag Derek Jeter over there.

 And Derek Jeter was talking about Hurricane Sandy.